obfuscatedgenerated/ollieos_test_pkg/README.md

 You can then mount this program with `mount ./hwpkg.js` to make it available as a command until the system is restarted.

-The `npm run dev` command will both automatically build the package and serve it, so you can use that instead if you wish.